 Time to upgrade to the new PDQ Inventory 9.
 Yes, there are new features.
 Read on to see what’s new in this version.
 If your PDQ Inventory license is current, you can get these upgrades at no extra charge.
-Learn more about our licensing.

-What’s New in PDQ Inventory 9
+What’s new in PDQ Inventory 9

 This will bring up the Network Discovery window that will allow you to specify a Subnet or IP addresses or IP address ranges to find computers.
 Click Start Discovery to begin adding computers and devices to PDQ Inventory, which will open the Network Discovery Status window to allow you to see the progress.

 Now your PDQ Inventory database is automatically backed up.
 These settings can be found under File > Preferences > Database.
 The image below shows the default setting for backups.
 Change them up as you see fit to what best suits you.
 You also have the option to run a back up at any time by clicking Backup Now.
 These backups do count against your set number of backups kept, and the oldest backup will be deleted to maintain the number of backups as set.
-Pro or Enterprise mode required.

 PDQ Inventory 9 introduces wildcards for use in creating registry scanners (these are similar to the changes introduced in the File Scanner back in version 8).
 Add a registry scanner in File > Preferences > Scan Profiles.
 Click New and in the Scan Profile: New Scan Profile window, select Add > Registry.

-Edit IP Address
+Edit IP address

 In PDQ Inventory 8 the ability to add non-Windows devices was added to help you better keep track of various devices that cannot be scanned like your Windows computers.
 In this new release, you can now add or edit the IP address listed for these devices.
 To edit fields for these items (that have Allow Scan disabled), simply double click on the device listed in the PDQ Inventory console.
 Fields that are white can be edited.

-Save product key information in PDQ Inventory.
+Adding Product Keys Save product key information in PDQ Inventory.
 Double-click on a computer and select Product Keys from the left pane to enter in keys.